fastrgv/RufasSok/README.md

 ## Build instructions:

-**msWin32** => prep-path.bat, wcmp0.bat, wcmp.bat
+**msWin32** => wbuildall.bat

 Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for 32bit AdaCore 2017 compiler.

 -------------------------------------------------------

-"ocmpss.sh" builds on OSX, and "lcmpd.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers "ipuller3" and "ibox3".
+"obuildall.sh" builds on OSX, and "lbuildall.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers "ipuller3" and "ibox3".
 Just type "ccc.sh ipuller3" or "ccc.sh ibox3" to compile on any platform, assuming the presence of an Ada compiler.

 The Mac binary should run on any recent version of OS-X.  Simply navigate to the install directory in Finder and click on the icon.